Oneirocom/Magick/notes/runner-notes.md

 TO DO

-- create new default thoth interface using generic APIs (OpenAI, AI21, etc)\
+- create new default magick interface using generic APIs (OpenAI, AI21, etc)\
-- build thoth interface directly off feathers services
+- build magick interface directly off feathers services
   - or just inject the whole feathers app service interface into the engine context when running
 - USER AUTH
 - fix docker setup to all run at once and document it